 Tax relief if you work from home

-You may be able to claim tax relief on some of the expenses incurred as a result of working at home regularly, such as heating, lighting and telephone costs.
+You may be able to claim tax relief on some of the expenses incurred as a result of working from home, such as heating, lighting and telephone costs.

 You can only claim for things to do with your work, and not for those that might relate to both personal and work use – such as rent or broadband access.

 For claims over £6 a week, you'll need to provide evidence of what you have spent.

 If you work at home voluntarily, you can’t claim tax relief on what you’ve spent.
 Your employer may still choose to contribute to your expenses, but they're not obligated to.

 The same rules apply for the amount of tax relief you receive – if your employer contributes up to £6 a week towards your expenses, you won’t need to provide receipts.
 Any more than this, and you’ll need to be able to show what you’re claiming tax relief on.

 You won’t have to pay tax or National Insurance contributions on the tax relief you receive from your employer.